-Students may pursue a concentration in family and consumer sciences education through either a Master of Arts in Education (general) or a Master of Arts in Education (secondary education).
+Courses in Family and Consumer Sciences may be used in Option 1 (content) or Option 2 (minor) of the Masters of Arts in Education (ref #042) or as a minor in the Masters of Arts in Education Secondary Education for Teacher Leaders (ref # 0435).
+A graduate certificate in Dietetic Practice (ref #0451) is also available.
 Specific information about graduate courses can be obtained from the Graduate Studies Catalog and from the department office.